The Many Faces of Man

 Defining Modern Man

 A big challenge to a complete understanding is how do you define modern man in the first place?
-Is it more along the lines of morphological or do we consider cognitive ability also and if so how much?
+Is it more along the lines of morphological or do we consider cognitive ability also and if so, how much?
 It is now becoming more apparent, through recent discoveries and analysis, the Homo sapiens species birthed about 500,000 years ago and maybe even 800,000 years ago.
 However, that does not mean we had the same cognitive ability then.
 Modernity of man did not occur for hundreds of thousands of years after we anatomically evolved.
 It’s perfectly acceptable to call early man, archaic modern man or archaic sapiens.
 There was indisputably a cognitive evolution to modernity that followed the physical evolution of man.
 Somewhere along the line, and we don’t know exactly when, a big mutational change happened with the wiring of our brains.
 This change precipitated modernity for man and ushered it in the rise of modern Homo sapiens.

 A New Theory